vildande/dnn/README.md

 Each image is a 28x28 pixel grid flattened into a 1D vector of 784 values.

 ### Key Features

-1. **Data Handling**: Loads and preprocesses MNIST data.
+**Data Handling**: Loads and preprocesses MNIST data.
 The data is saved in `.npy` format for faster loading.
-2. **Training and Evaluation**: Includes functions to train and validate the model, with option to resume training from a saved state.
+**Training and Evaluation**: Includes functions to train and validate the model, with option to resume training from a saved state.
-3. **Hyperparameter Tuning**: Searches for optimal learning rate, batch size, and decay factor.
+**Hyperparameter Tuning**: Searches for optimal learning rate, batch size, and decay factor.
 Saves best hyperparameters for future runs.

-### Usage
+### How to use?

 1. **Data Preparation**: Run `dnn.py` to load the data from MNIST `.idx` files in the `dataset` folder, preprocess, and save `.npy` files.
 2. **Hyperparameter Tuning**: Once the data is loaded, `dnn.py` automatically tunes and saves best hyperparameters in `best_hyperparams.pkl`.